CEI-lab/ece3400-2017/docs/tutorials/Bootstrap/bootstrap.md

 <img src="lab-link.png" width="720" height="450" />

 This is fairly straight forward; we simply specify the 'href' field to the appropriate link.
-Also notice that we can imbed different tags within other tags.
+Also notice that we can embed different tags within other tags.
 In this case, we embedded the link tag within a paragraph tag.
 Whatever formatting that was applied to the paragraph tag (text-left) will also be applied to all inner tags.

 #### Images
 To add an image, simply add the following line of code: